track-asia/trackasia-gl-native-distribution/README.md

-# Trackasia Native for iOS
+# TrackAsia Native for iOS

 ![Requires Xcode 12](https://img.shields.io/badge/Xcode-12-1575F9.svg?style=flat&logo=xcode&logoColor=1575F9)
 [![Requires Swift 5.3](https://img.shields.io/badge/Swift-5.3-FA7343.svg?style=flat&logo=Swift)](https://swift.org/package-manager/)
 [![SPM compatible](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-FA7343.svg?style=flat&logo=Swift)](https://swiftpackageindex.com/track-asia/trackasia-gl-native-distribution)

 > **Note**
-> This repository only exists for the purpose of binary distribution of Trackasia Native for iOS on the Swift Package Index.
+> This repository only exists for the purpose of binary distribution of TrackAsia Native for iOS on the Swift Package Index.
-> Please use the [main Trackasia Native repository](https://github.com/track-asia/trackasia-native) to report issues or ask for help.
+> Please use the [main TrackAsia Native repository](https://github.com/track-asia/trackasia-native) to report issues or ask for help.

-[Trackasia Native](https://github.com/track-asia/trackasia-native) is a community-led fork derived from [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) before their switch to a non-OSS license.
+[TrackAsia Native](https://github.com/track-asia/trackasia-native) is a community-led fork derived from [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) before their switch to a non-OSS license.
 The fork also includes Maps SDK for iOS and macOS (forked from [mapbox-gl-native-ios](https://github.com/mapbox/mapbox-gl-native-ios)) and Android SDK (forked from [mapbox-gl-native-android](https://github.com/mapbox/mapbox-gl-native-android)).

 ---

-## Add Trackasia to your Project
+## Add TrackAsia to your Project

 To add a package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter its repository URL.
 See [Adding Package Dependencies to Your App.](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)

 ## Swift Packages Development

-You can override the Trackasia package dependency and edit its content by adding it as a local package.
+You can override the TrackAsia package dependency and edit its content by adding it as a local package.
 See [Editing a Package Dependency as a Local Package](https://developer.apple.com/documentation/swift_packages/editing_a_package_dependency_as_a_local_package).

 For example, you can add this to `Package.swift`, if you are interested in testing the Mapbox framework with another framework.